benpickles/thing-serializer/README.md

     }
   end

+  private
     # Access a serializer's `object` to define associations and other
     # non-standard attributes.
     def products
       # Easily map objects to serializers with `.to_proc`.
       object.products.map(&ProductSerializer)
     end
 end

 class ProductSerializer